 Scope of Study

-Subject Terms: demographic characteristics, employee benefits, employment, health care access, health care expenses, health care facilities, health care services, health insurance, health problems, health services utilization, health status, Hispanic or Latino origins, home care worker, insurance coverage, Medicare, union membership
+Subject Terms: demographic characteristics, employee benefits, employment, health care access, health care costs, health care facilities, health care services, health insurance, health problems, health services utilization, health status, Hispanic or Latino origins, home care workers, insurance coverage, Medicare, union membership

 Geographic Coverage: New York City